B1SA/b1Assistant/skill/README.md

 # This files are NOT part of the HANA XS Application
 The alexa skill b1Assistant.js has been moved from ./skill folder to ./skill/nodejs folder for sharing the same code between AWS Lambda function and stand alone alexa deloyment below.

-Update on 31 July 2017: the alexa skill b1Assistant.js has been moved from ./skill folder to ./skill/nodejs folder for sharing the same code between AWS Lambda function and stand alone alexa deloyment below.

 Apart from deployment with AWS Lambda function,  Now you also can deploy the alexa skill locally or cloud foundry as standalone nodejs app.
 Follow the steps below:

 ### Step 1: Deploy the standalone b1Assistant locally or on a cloud platform with node run-time.